orionbs/transaction_api/README.md

 ## Introduction

-This project is made to handle user management on all my other project.
+This project is made to handle owner management on all my other project.

-* Registration of user
+* Registration of owner
-* Authentication of user
+* Authentication of owner
 * Password encryption
 * Password history
 * Locking of users